 His career as a lay-out artist was re-routed with the call of World War II.
 Dr. Gibbs enlisted on August 23rd, 1940 with the Royal Canadian Army Medical Corps and he trained as a nursing orderly.
 Dr. Gibbs was seconded to the Royal Canadian Air Force.
 He transferred there officially on November 16th, 1940.
 He took training to be a radiographer.
 For the next 6 years he traveled to field hospitals throughout Canada and Europe.
 When he was discharged on February 16, 1946, he held the rank of Flight Sergeant.

 Before entering the University of Western Ontario in the fall of 1946, Dr. Gibbs was a traveling wool salesman in Quebec and Ontario.
 Once at the University of Western Ontario, he pursued a pre-medical science course of studies.
 He completed his degree in the fall of 1948 and graduated with his M.D. degree on the 31st of May, 1952.
 While in university he served on the Hippocratic Council and the Student Council.
 He was a member of the Honor Society and Editor-In-Chief of the Western Ontario University Medical Journal.
 Dr Gibbs interned in Toronto.

 Sometime between 1951 and 1952, he re-enlisted in the Royal Canadian Air Force as a Pilot Officer.
-After graduating from medical school he was promoted to Flight Lieutenant and stationed at the Toronto General Hospital.
+After graduating from medical school he was promoted to Flight Lieutenant and interned at the Toronto General Hospital.
 After completing his internship he was transferred to the London Base of the R.C.A.F. for officers training.
 In July of 1954 he was appointed as the Senior Medical Officer and transferred to Claresholm, Alberta.
 On August of 1956 he was promoted to the rank of Squadron Leader and transferred to St. John’s, Quebec.
 In November of 1957, he was transferred to Goose Bay, Labrador and served as the Commanding Officer of the R.C.A.F.
 Hospital.